Veteran Benefits for Alabama

 Employment and Job Training: Veteran’s Preference

-All persons who have been honorably discharged from the United States Armed Forces at any time shall have 5 points added to any earned ratings in the examination for entrance to the state classified service.
-Honorably discharged Veterans with the present existence of a service-connected disability and entitled to pension, compensation or disability allowance under existing laws shall have 10 points added to any earned ratings.
-Spouses and Surviving Spouses of certain disabled or deceased Veterans may have the 10-point preference extended to them and added to any earned ratings.
+All persons honorably discharged from the United States Armed Forces at any time shall have 5 points added to any earned ratings in the examination for entrance to the state classified service.
+Honorably discharged Veterans with the present existence of a service-connected disability and entitled to pension, compensation, or disability allowance under existing laws shall have 10 points added to any earned ratings.
+Spouses and Surviving Spouses of specific disabled or deceased Veterans may have the 10-point preference extended to them and add to any earned ratings.
 Veterans also receive preference on the classified service employment registers over non-Veterans with the same ratings.

-Alabama State Employee Leave of Absence for Military Service: State employees receive 21 working days leave of absence per the calendar year for military service, without loss of pay, time, annual vacation or sick leave.
+Alabama State Employee Leave of Absence for Military Service: State employees receive 21 days of absence per calendar year for military service without loss of pay, time, annual vacation, or sick leave.
 State employees that are active members of the Alabama National Guard or Reserves, on orders for training or active duty.

 Alabama State Employee Job Status and Reemployment Rights: Those state employees who are not in the classified service, upon being called into or entering the military service, shall have the same rights and privileges as to reemployment by the state or any department thereof as are granted to those employees in the classified service.
-State, county and municipal officials, who enter the military or naval service at a time when a state of national emergency has been declared to exist by the President of the United States, have preservation of job status and reemployment rights.
+State, county, and municipal officials, who enter the military or naval service when a state of national emergency has been declared to exist by the President of the United States, have preservation of job status and reemployment rights.
 Any teacher entering military service at a time when there is an existing state of war between the United States and any other country shall be granted a leave of absence for the duration of the war and until the beginning of the school year next succeeding the date on which said the teacher is released from military service.
-Any teacher entering the military service of the United States, who is not on continuing service status but who has accumulated one or more years of teaching experience immediately prior to entering military service, shall be given credit for such experience if such teacher is reemployed within one year after release from military service.
+Any teacher entering the United States military service who is not on continuing service status but who has accumulated one or more years of teaching experience immediately before entering military service shall be given credit for such experience if such teacher is reemployed within one year after release from military service.

 Uniformed Services Employment and Reemployment Rights Act: Uniformed Services Employment and Reemployment Rights Act (USERRA) protect civilian job rights and benefits for Veterans and members of Reserve components.
 USERRA also makes major improvements in protecting service member rights and benefits by clarifying the law, improving enforcement mechanisms, and adding Federal Government employees to those employees already eligible to receive the Department of Labor assistance in processing claims.